paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

     (i) described by a non-Federal interest in a written agreement required under paragraph (1)(A)(iii); and

     (ii) that the non-Federal interest can operate and maintain, independently and without creating a hazard, in advance of final completion of the water resources development project, or separable element thereof.

+(6) **Exclusions** — The Secretary may not provide credit or reimbursement for—

+  (A) activities required by the non-Federal interest to initiate design and construction that would otherwise not be required by the Secretary; or

+  (B) delays incurred by the non-Federal interest resulting in project cost increases.

 **(e) Notification of committees** If a non-Federal interest notifies the Secretary that the non-Federal interest intends to carry out a project, or separable element thereof, under this section, the Secretary shall provide written notice to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives concerning the intent of the non-Federal interest.